MakeSchool-Tutorials/Make-Cookies/P01-Lets-Make-Cookies/content.md

 ```
 We now have an element for our Cookie Count, as well as an element that helps us increment our cookies.

 Since we have some basic markup for our game.
-Let's take a look at it.
+Let's take a quick look at it.

 # Checking our work

-In order to view our beautiful new website, we need to open up index.html inside of a web browser.
+In order to view our beautiful new website, we need to open up **index.html** inside of a web browser.

-To do this, all we need to do is go to our terminal and run:
+To do this, all we need to do is go inside of our terminal and run:

 ```
 open index.html